lmu-osc/Introduction-RStudio-Git-GitHub/updates.md

 # Subsequent updates

-Once a local repository has been associated with github, it's not necessary to use the command line for subsequent uploads.
+Once a local repository has been associated with GitHub, it's not necessary to use the command line for subsequent uploads.
 We'll demonstrate this now by adding a **README.md** file to our project.

-On github, the README.md file is special since it is rendered by github and is used by many people as an introduction to the project.
+On GitHub, the README.md file is special since it is rendered by GitHub and is used by many people as an introduction to the project.

 In RStudio, click on **File->New File->Text File**.
 Add the following text to the file and save it as **Readme.md**.

 ```
 # My Example Repo

-This repo is used to demonstrate github to users of R and R Studio.
+This repo is used to demonstrate GitHub to users of R and R Studio.
 ```

 In the **git** tab of RStudio, the **Readme.md** file should be the only file you see.
 Stage it as shown below and click **commit**.